Ouranosinc/scen_workflow_afr/README.md

 - adjusting file separator automatically according to d_exec parameter to ensure compatibility with Windows (issue #5);
 - created a unit testing module that can be enabled using 'opt_unit_tests';
 - increased the performance of 'rain_season*' and 'dry_spell_total_length' indices.

+### v1.3.6 (under development)

+Implemented features:
+- relocated plotting functions within a distinct Github project (see note in the introduction);
+- added compatibility with ENACTS reanalysis data;
+- restructured code to make it easier to maintain.

 ## Contributing